exop-group/doorkeeper-device_authorization_grant/README.md

 [Ruby on Rails](https://rubyonrails.org/) applications on top of the [Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper) OAuth 2.0 framework.

-## Status

-This extension currently works with Doorkeeper version `>= 5.4.0`.

-As of June 25 2020, due to some limitations of Doorkeeper, it is currently inconvenient for this Gem to use the official OAuth grant type `urn:ietf:params:oauth:grant-type:device_code`.
-Instead, it has been renamed to simply `device_code`, which is non-standard.
-This is going to be corrected
-soon: the next Doorkeeper release will include the ability to cleanly register custom Grant Flows - see [Doorkeeper Pull Request #1418](https://github.com/doorkeeper-gem/doorkeeper/pull/1418).

 ## Installation

 Add this line to your application's Gemfile: